Frequently Asked Questions

 Fall Semester Dates

-: CYA has decided to implement a date change for the Fall 2020 semester.
-Dates are now September 21 - December 18, 2020.
-This adjusted schedule will still preserve the required number of contact hours and the overall richness & quality of the CYA experience.
+: CYA implemented a date change for the Fall 2020 semester.
+Fall semester ran from September 21 to December 18, 2020.
+This adjusted schedule still preserved the required number of contact hours and the overall richness & quality of the CYA experience.

 Spring Semester Dates

-: The Spring Semester will start on February 8 and and on May 14, 2021.
+: The Spring Semester will start on February 8 and end on May 14, 2021.

 : For Fall 2020 and Spring 2021, CYA will issue a full refund to students who withdraw up to the day before Arrivals Day (see Finances/Refunds section below).